How good is your data strategy? Are you planning to be incoherent?Published: Tuesday, 21 November 2017 by Matthew Tod, Head of Analytics

 - For retailers this data must include stock by size because frequently I don’t buy because you don’t have my size available, but if you don’t record that fact how will you learn what to buy or understand why I didn’t take you up on that last offer?

-- For airlines, hotels and holiday companies you need to record availability as the dates I want to book always seem popular, and you will soon learn I’m totally inflexible and this can be turned to your advantage if you record this fact.
+- For airlines, hotels and holiday companies you need to record availability as the dates I want to book always seem popular, and you will soon learn I’m totally inflexible and this can be turned to your advantage if you record this fact

 - For banks, I have to confess to being inattentive to offers, so please record the offers I have actually seen, not just those you pushed at me but I never saw.
-You can then intelligently prompt me rather than spam me.
+You can then intelligently prompt me rather than spam me

-An incoherent experience is often not because an organisation does not know what it wants to deliver but because it does not have the data needed to power the experience.
+An incoherent experience is often not because an organization does not know what it wants to deliver but because it does not have the data needed to power the experience.
 So, do look again at your data collection strategy, and if you need more details download the report for free from this page.

 LinkedIn: Matthew Tod